UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 Summarising the British reaction to Gützlaff’s accounts of his voyages, Medhurst suggested that:

-There were not a few, also, who insinuated that his lively imagination, and confident expectation, had led him to give too high a colouring to things; while his zeal had prompted him to state what he wished or contemplated, rather than what he actually experienced.[^36]
+> There were not a few, also, who insinuated that his lively imagination, and confident expectation, had led him to give too high a colouring to things; while his zeal had prompted him to state what he wished or contemplated, rather than what he actually experienced.[^36]

 Medhurst presented his own voyage as intended to ‘set this question at rest’ as well as ’to ascertain the openings which existed, for the propagation of the Gospel, in that empire’.[^37] He made it very clear he felt that ‘All wise and good men, also, consider the cause of God contaminated’ by a connections with opium vessels:

-But the most serious objection is, that the Chinese bring it as the main argument against Christianity, that its professors vend opium; with how much greater force would they urge this objection, should a missionary embark in an opium ship, and carry out boxes of tracts in company with chests of opium?[^38]
+> But the most serious objection is, that the Chinese bring it as the main argument against Christianity, that its professors vend opium; with how much greater force would they urge this objection, should a missionary embark in an opium ship, and carry out boxes of tracts in company with chests of opium?[^38]

 Medhurst was clear that ‘the evils connected with the disposal of opium’ on such a voyage ‘were likely to be greater, more extensive, and more durable, than the good that might be accomplished by the distribution of books’.[^39] Such objections betray a fairly obvious criticism of the approach taken by Gützlaff, though how apparent this would have been to all contemporary readers is unclear.[^40]

 Choo Tih Lang was baptised at Hackney on 20 July 1838, having recently joined the crowds to see the coronation of Queen Victoria.[^41] At the end of that month, just over three months after the departure of the Camden (Chapter 15), he sailed from Gravesend with Medhurst and his family, as well as William Lockhart, recently appointed as a  medical missionary to China.[^42] The first of the Society’s medical missionaries, Archibald Ramsay, had established a Medical Mission at Neyyoor in Travancore (Chapter 14), only months earlier.[^43]

-In September 1838, most likely with the assistance of the London agents for Jardine Matheson & Co, Gützlaff published his own two-volume book, _China Opened._ This opened with an advertisement declaring:
+In September 1838, most likely with the assistance of the London agents for Jardine Matheson & Co., Gützlaff published his own two-volume book, _China Opened._ This opened with an advertisement declaring:

-China is now happily open to our commerce; China will soon be open to our more general intercourse: and China will eventually be open to Missionary enterprise.
+> China is now happily open to our commerce; China will soon be open to our more general intercourse: and China will eventually be open to Missionary enterprise.
 It is therefore a favourable and indicative circumstance, that it is being opened to our understanding by a variety of useful publications.[^44]

 Gützlaff seems to have regarded missionary and trading interests as essentially aligned in their efforts to ‘open’ China, whereas Medhurst was rather more cautious about entangling evangelical efforts with those of opium dealers.
 This difference between the two men seems to have marked an emerging division with Britain’s evangelical communities.